 EcoMons are the school’s environmental student leaders, educators, and liaisons.
-They meet weekly to plan events to raise environmental awareness, consider solutions for environmental concerns on campus, and review the success of our environmental programs.
-EcoMons play an important role in our participation in the annual Green Cup Recycling and Green Cup Energy Challenges, are on the forefront of our efforts to reduce our carbon footprint through the constant evaluation of our energy and material consumption, waste stream, efficient technologies, and sustainable behavior.
+They meet weekly to plan events that will raise environmental awareness, consider solutions for sustainability concerns on campus, and review the success of our environmental initiatives.
+EcoMons play an important role in educating the Taft community on environmental issues in a variety of ways, and are on the forefront of our efforts to reduce our carbon footprint through the constant evaluation of our energy and material consumption, waste stream, efficient technologies, and sustainable behavior.
 Applications are accepted in the spring for appointment to EcoMon positions for the next academic year.

-Each term, a limited number of students participate in partnership programs with nearby Waldingfield Farm and Brass City Harvest as an alternative to sports.
-Participants visit the farm three times each week during the semester; on off days, they care for chickens, who live on campus in our solar-powered chicken coop.
-Depending on the season, work at the farm may include planting, harvesting, or maintaining farm equipment.
+As a fall extracurricular option, a limited number of students participate in partnership programs with local farms, including Waldingfield Farm and Brass City Harvest.
+Participants visit the farm several times each week.
+When they are not at a farm, they care for Taft's chickens, who live on campus in our solar-powered chicken coop.
+Work at the farms may include planting, harvesting, or maintaining farm equipment.

 - Waldingfield Farm

 - Audubon Center at Bent of the River